1100011Dawg/Obsidian_Dawson/School/IB Spanish/Past Subjective.md

 | _s | _´is  |
 | _  | _n    |

+> estar and tener is very similar in past subjective ex:estuvieran

 Ex:
  - It is probable that people would eat an unhealthy diet
 	 - era probable que pueblo comiera un malo dieta